villevaltonen/kafka-kube/README.md

 - Build the images with `make`

 #### Apply manifests in order:

-1. Common
-1. Zookeeper
-1. Kafka
+1. `kubectl apply -k common/`
+1. `kubectl apply -k zookeeper/`
+1. `kubectl apply -k kafka/`

+Note: Claming and binding the volumes for Zookeeper and Kafka takes some time as well as the initial leader election during the startup of Zookeeper replicas.

 ## Configuration